At a glance

 Data from connected devices in the workplace could also help insurers to provide more personalised, risk management solutions for businesses, which could potentially lead to fewer losses and ultimately to cheaper premiums.

-Zurich is currently piloting a property telematics project with a number of customers across the public and private sectors.
-The project is exploring the benefits of using data from sensors to detect risks such as burst pipes, electrical fires and machinery failure.
+Zurich piloted a property telematics project with a number of customers across the public and private sectors.
+The project explored the benefits of using data from sensors to detect risks such as burst pipes, electrical fires and machinery failure.

 IoT on the move